Autumn in Japan

 Favorite Hikes and Walks in JapanMay 2021

-Hikes in Japan post is a result of my desire to offer one main post serving as a starting point for various individual posts in this blog where I go into the details of some of my favorite hikes and walks in Japan.
+Hikes in Japan post is based on the idea to offer one main post serving as a starting point for various individual posts in this blog where I go into the details of some of my favorite hikes and walks in Japan.
 The list includes various categories of trails ranging from road walks to peak hunts.

 Walking ShikokuMar 2021